Published Jul 19, 2022

 • Wart removal

-• Diagnosis and treatment of various skin conditions such as psoriasis, rosacea, moles and birthmarks, eczema, dry skin, etc.
+• Diagnosis and treatment of various skin conditions such as systemic medications for psoriasis, rosacea, moles and birthmarks, eczema, dry skin, etc.

 • Diagnosis and treatment of various nail conditions such as fungal infections